A Bangkok Itinerary for Budget Minded Travelers by JetSettingFools.com

 On Nut Sky Line, Bangkok, Thailand

-When To Go To Bangkok
+When To Go to Bangkok

 View of Bangkok Temple at Night, Thailand

-Bangkok is a year-round destination.
-That said, winter in Bangkok – from November to March – is the most popular time to visit.
 The weather can be pleasant, however, there are also more tourists (which mean thicker crowds and higher prices).
-Plus, Bangkok is one of the Best Places to Spend NYE.
+Plus, it’s one of the Best Places to Spend NYE.

-Where To Stay in Bangkok, Thailand
+Where To Stay in Bangkok

-Backpackers looking for cheap places to stay in Bangkok should look for places in the Khao San District within the Banglamphu neighborhood.
 Just be aware that neither the SkyTrain or the BTS service the area, meaning walking, taxis and tuk tuks will be your modes of transport.

 Prices for Bangkok Hotels